yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 	By default Xen 4.0 use the hybrid mode.
 [This Xen document](http://xenbits.xen.org/docs/4.2-testing/misc/tscmode.txt) gives very detailed discussion about TSC emulation.

+Overall, VMware and Xen seems provide best solution for TSC sync.
+The KVM PV emulation never addresses user space rdtsc use case problems.
+And hyper-V has no TSC sync solution.
+All these TSC sync solutions just provide the way that let Linux kernel TSC clocksource continuously work.
+The tiny TSC skew may still be observed in VM although TSC sync is supported by some hypervisors.
+Thus application may still have a wrong TSC duration for time measurement.

 ##Conclusion

+Linux kernel could detect TSC sync problem and try to be "TSC-resilient".
+The major problem is in user application.
+There is no reliable TSC sync mechanism for user application especially under a Virtualization environment.

+Here are the suggestions,

 1. If possible, avoid to use rdtsc in user applications.